bit24-com/slate/source/includes/json.md

 | **MsgSeqNum**        |    Int    |      4      |       X        |                |    1500201    |          |
 |                      |           | TotalLength |                |                |               |          |

-Note 1: TradingSessionID, UserName and Account number supplied by Black Ocean to the user.
+Note 1: TradingSessionID, UserName and Account number supplied by BO to the user.
 Note 2: RequestType is an enum with the following values:

 | Enum Name       | Enum Value(short int) |                         |